 Apple Crisp Toppings

-You can top this dessert with vanilla ice cream, which is wonderful.
+You can top this skillet apple crisp with vanilla ice cream, which is wonderful.
 But I drizzled the warm crisp with salted caramel sauce for a delicious caramel apple treat.
 You can buy caramel sauce, or make your own Salted Caramel Sauce, which is super versatile and great to have in the fridge.
-For other delicious toppings, you may want to try crème fraîche, marscapone cheese, frozen yogurt, or lemon curd, or of course, whipped cream.
+For other delicious toppings, you may want to try crème fraîche, mascarpone cheese, frozen yogurt, or lemon curd, or of course, whipped cream.

 If you're baking on an open fire, use foil to cover the skillet, or if it has a lid, use that.

-You can make this recipe ahead, put it in the fridge and reheat if for later, (or eat it cold for breakfast).
+You can make this recipe ahead, put it in the fridge and reheat it for later, (or eat it cold for breakfast).

 Apple Crisp or Apple Crumble?